danirus/django-comments-xtd/docs/tutorial.rst

 Django-comments-xtd adds two new flags: the **Liked it** and the **Disliked it** flags.

 Unlike the **Removal suggestion** flag, the **Liked it** and **Disliked it** flags are mutually exclusive.
-So that a user can't like and dislike a comment at the same time, only the last action counts.
+A user can not like and dislike a comment at the same time.
 Users can like/dislike at any time and only the last action will prevail.

-In this section we will make changes in the tutorial project to give our users the capacity to like or dislike comments.
-We will make changes in the ``blog/post_detail.html`` template to introduce a new argument in the **render_xtdcomment_tree** tag:
+In this section we make changes to give our users the capacity to like or dislike comments.
+Following the same pattern as with the removal flag, enabling like/dislike buttons is about adding an argument to the ``render_xtdcomment_tree``, the argument ``allow_feedback``.
+Edit the ``blog/post_detail.html`` template and add the new argument:

    .. code-block:: html+django